 In the days before good laser pointers were available; the only way we had to ensure that we had made larger particles was for the water to turn yellow.
 You will find many people who, because of this, still believe that Colloidal Silver should be yellow in color.
 The fact is that a yellow color Colloidal Silver indicates particles in excess of 40 nanometers in size.
 Clear color, like water, means smaller particles.
 Small particles are better.
 Some people refer to silver particles this small as nano silver.

 Please note that if you have any kind of equipment to check your PPM, make sure that the toggle switch is in the fully UPRIGHT position before doing so.

 In this picture we have submerged the probe of our Amber Electronic Conductivity Meter to measure the value of conductivity in Microsiemens.
 (Please note that our toggle switch is in UPRIGHT position).
 This is the same value for the PPM (parts per million) of the ionic part of our colloidal silver.
 As you can see in our picture, our PPM reads 16.2.

 We are now finished with the process of making our one-gallon of colloidal silver.
 Unplug the universal power supply, remove the generator from the jar and clean the silver wires with the supplied scrubbing pad.
 Two or three swipes should suffice.

-We now have a one-gallon of better colloidal silver than can be purchased at a store.
+We now have one-gallon of better colloidal silver than can be purchased at a store.
 We can do this hundreds of times before we have to buy more silver wire.
 You can just put the lid back on the jar to cover your One Gallon Colloidal Silver until you’re ready to use it.